 There are many other benefits to drinking ginger water that you can check out here.

-For me personally, when I drink ginger water daily I notice reduced joint and muscle pain and an overall improvement in the appearance of my skin.
+When I drink ginger water daily, I notice reduced joint and muscle pain and an overall improvement in the appearance of my skin.

 Ginger Water Recipe

 There are many different ways to make ginger water.
 Some people like to heat or boil the ginger.
 Personally, I don’t like to expose the ginger to heat because I’m concerned that many of the beneficial properties might be destroyed.

 I instead blend the ginger down to a pulp, extract the concentrated juice from the pulp, and then dilute it with water.

 For this ginger water recipe, which will yield approximately a gallon of ginger water, you will need a gallon of filtered, distilled, or reverse osmosis drinking water and four hands of fresh (preferably organic) ginger.

 First, you’ll need to gather your hands of ginger.
 To make a gallon of ginger water, I use four.
 Make sure to use the freshest ginger possible, and make sure it is organic if possible as well.